 - For Housing Benefit decisions, you need to write an appeal letter addressed to the Local Authority, within one month of the date of the decision that you disagree with.

-Please see our “How to appeal” guide for further advice on how to appeal a benefit decision, and how the Tribune Legal Practice can assist you.
+Please see our “FAQ-How to appeal” guide for further advice on how to appeal a benefit decision, and how the Tribune Legal Practice can assist you.
 You can also download a free Mandatory Reconsideration letter template to help start your appeal.

 Practiced Jurisdictions